aws-samples/r53resolver-query-log-parser/README.md

 ## Project components
 Project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- DeliveryStream (Firehose) - this will be target for RT53 resolver to output the logs
+- deliverey stream (Firehose) - this will be target for RT53 resolver to output the logs
-- import_blocked_list - Lambda function which imports names of 'bad' top level domains
+- import_malicious_list - Lambda function which imports names of 'bad' top level domains
 - stream_processor - Lambda function used by Kinesis Firehose to check if DNS loge entry (domain) is malicious or not
+- template.yaml - A Seerverless Application Module (SAM) template that defines the application's AWS resources.
 - tests - Work in Progress
-- template.yaml - A Seerverless Application Module (SAM) template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions, DynamoDB table and Kinesis Firehose data stream.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.